vongomben/lutopia/_posts/2024-03-17-Ozora-2024-2024-festival-talk.md

 <li> <a href="https://universoparalello.org/" target="_blank">Universo Parallelo </a> (BR)  </li>
 </ul>

-The talk is focusing of the history of this kind of devices, from an idea that inspired me from Bunnie Huang and his <a href="https://www.bunniestudios.com/blog/?p=3345" target="_blank"> Phage Tracker (2013)</a> to more later project I’ve seen popping up lately, both commercial and DIY.
+The talk is focusing of the history of this kind of devices, from an idea that inspired me from Bunnie Huang and his <a href="https://www.bunniestudios.com/blog/?p=3345" target="_blank"> Phage Tracker (2013)</a> to more later project I’ve seen popping up lately, both <a href="https://www.totemlabs.com/" target="_blank">commercial</a> and <a href="https://www.youtube.com/watch?v=i7K-_zALYdg" target="_blank"> DIY</a>.
 It lasts approximately 45 minutes and you can grab some of the bugger whys in the paragraphs below.

 <br><br>
 I deeply thanks Bunnie himself, my dear friend Michelle Thorne and Bruce Sterling to help me reaching this notes, as well as my son Djibril, the very first person I shared this tame idea on Febraury the 20th, 2024.
-A thought to Eric and Peter Pan for some confrontational chats.
+A thought to Eric Pan  and Peter Pan for some confrontational chats.

 <br><br>